Rizki Wahyudi

 Profile

-I am a first-year PhD student and an Indonesian Army officer.
+I am PhD Researcher at POLIS and an Indonesian Army officer.
 I hold a MSc in Terrorism Studies from the University of Indonesia (2022), where my research focused on the role of Special Joint Operations (Koopsgabsus) in counterterrorism efforts in Central Sulawesi, using a case study approach.

-Starting on this 2025/26 academic year, I am committed to deepening my knowledge, enhancing my research skills, and expanding my academic network to become a well-rounded scholar.
-My doctoral research explores civil–military relations and their impact on counterterrorism effectiveness in post-authoritarian Indonesia, building on over 11 years of practical experience in military service.
+Starting on the 2025/26 academic year, I am committed to deepening my knowledge, enhancing my research skills, and expanding my academic network to become a well-rounded scholar.

 Research interests